 Be Active in your School District

-My advice to you, is to get out there and be seen!
-Generally there are two sets of people who need to know who you are and what you are capable of doing.
+My advice to you is to get out there and be seen!
+Generally there are two sets of people who need to know who you are and what you’re capable of doing.
 First, the central administration office staff needs to know you.
 You can accomplish this by doing anything from taking the mail for your school or participating in activities which will help you be noticed in and out of the building.
 While all of these staff members may not be in on the final decision-making interview, they can be a great influence if their opinion is sought in casual conversation, where you hope they may answer, “Oh yes, I’ve seen her around.
 She is always so friendly when she brings the mail.”
 A simple comment can go a long way in determining who gets the job.

 Find Leadership Opportunities